All Episodes

 Every day we talk about it.

-Every day we tell you about It.
+Every day we tell you about it.

 Every day there's new information about it.

-Every day the media ignores it, and all they do is they they go on whatever the whatever the talking point of the day is stormy, stormy, stormy Russia, Russia, Russia.
+And all they do is they go on whatever the talking point of the day is: stormy, stormy, stormy, Russia, Russia, Russia.

 But there are very, very specific things that they want to do if they are elected.

-You know, with all the talk, all right, we got manna for it.
+And I sent this question, you know, with all the talk, all right, we got Mana for it.

 We got him on not paying his five tax fraud charges.

-And then of course he lied on loan applications.
+And then, of course, he lied on loan applications.

 Then we get Michael Cohn this week.